 $ ls -l /proc/1

-As you can see from the output, the /proc/1/exe file is a soft link that points to the actual executable for the /lib/systemd/systemd binary or /sbin/init in other systems that use init binary.
+The /proc/1/exe file is a soft link that refers to the actual executable for the /lib/systemd/systemd binary or /sbin/init in other systems that use init binary.

 The same concept applies to all numeric folders under /proc directory.